warbe-maker/VBA-Component-Management/README.md

 | not open           | CompMan's Add-in instance is not open.
 It will be opened when setup/renew and when Excel is started because the setup/renew establishes auto-open. |
 | auto-open setup    | With setup/renew the auto-open has implicitly setup/established. |
 | auto&#8209;open&nbsp;not&nbsp;setup| When the [_Add-in folder_](#compmans-default-files-and-folders-environment) is de-configured (no folder is selected when with 'Configure') a setup auto-open is removed |

-### Common Components
-_Common Components_ are considered a key to productivity and performance of VB-Project development - provided:
-- well designed and carefully tested
-- up-to-date in VB-Projects using them

-One of CompMan's aims is to specifically support Common Components in recognition and management in order to keep them up-to-date in VB-Projects using them.
-For an optimum support CompMan distinguishes between ***hosted*** and ***used*** Common Components, whereby ***hosted*** remains an optional concept when using CompMan.

 #### Pending Release Management
 When a used or hosted Common Component's code is modified and exported the component is registered as _Pending Release_, which is the release of the modification pending to become publicly available in the Common-Components folder.
 Any _Pending Release_ component is available in the Add-Ins menu from where the modification can be release to public one by one once the modification had become final.